KillingSpark/HaDiBar/README.md

 ```

 ## Admin Server
-Besides the rest-api for the normal users there is an additional admin-server listening on a unix socket.
+Besides the rest-api for the normal users there is an additional admin-server.
+It can listen on either
+1. A unix socket
+2. A tcp socket
+3. A tls socket (requires keys provided by you)

-The admin-server uses a JSON based PRC that allows to manage all things.
+The admin-server uses a JSON based RPC that allows to manage all things.
 There is support for
 1. listing/removing users
 1. perform cleanup after deleting users
 1. listing accounts
 1. listing beverages
 1. perform backups

-The most comfortable way is probably to use the admin-client in the cmd directory
+The most comfortable way is probably to use the admin-client in the cmd directory.
+It is has support for unix-socket/tcp/tls but is not
+yet able to identify itself with it's own certificate.
+The whole 'adding a CA' to the admin server is not tested yet but should work.

 Example for performing backups and put them in a directory with the current date